-Long term planning is based on the yearly teaching programmes set out in the National Curriculum and ELG in Foundation Stage.
+Long term planning is based on the yearly teaching programmes set out in the National Curriculum and the Early Years foundation stage curriculum.

 Short term planning is carried out weekly in year group teams.
 These plans include the learning objectives for each part of the lesson, the activities chosen as the vehicle for achieving the objectives, differentiation, special resources and any key vocabulary or questions.
 Each lesson ends with a focussed plenary.